 Managing Appointments in WordPress Admin

-As you can see from this quickstart guide, Amelia is not at all complicated to use.
-There is however a host of advanced features in addition to the basic ones describer here – such as configuring multiple locations, service extras, individual breaks for employees, group appointments, and others.
+As you can see from this quick start guide, Amelia is not at all complicated to use.
+There is however a host of advanced features in addition to the basic ones described here – such as configuring multiple locations, service extras, individual breaks for employees, group appointments, and others.
 Feel free to browse through the documentation to see additional tutorials and examples.